dustinwhisman/dustinwhisman.com/pages/writing/accessibility-top-100/wikipedia.md

 </figure>

 Zoom levels behaved the same as the localized home page.
 Since the size was about the same, I suspect there’s a global element in the header or footer overflowing and causing the horizontal scrolling.
 Again, not an essential fix, but one that would benefit low vision users.

+### Page weight and resource breakdown

+#### Desktop

+The article page initially weighs 593 kB, which breaks down as follows for the major resource categories:

+- 184 kB HTML
+- 118 kB CSS
+- 203 kB JS
+- 85.7 kB images

+#### Mobile

+The article page initially weighs 759 kB, which breaks down as follows for the major resource categories:

+- 148 kB HTML
+- 125 kB CSS
+- 315 kB JS
+- 166 kB images

 ## Results